- News & Events

-Coronary Angiography is an X-ray examination of the blood vessels or chambers of the heart.
-A very small tube (catheter) is inserted into a blood vessel in the upper thigh (groin area) or arm.
+During coronary angiography a very small tube (catheter) is inserted into a blood vessel in the upper thigh (groin area) or arm.
 The tip of the tube is positioned either in the heart or at the beginning of the arteries supplying the heart and a special fluid (called a contrast medium or dye) is injected.
-This fluid is visible by X-ray and the pictures that are obtained are called angiograms.
+This fluid is visible by X-ray and the images are called angiograms.

 Coronary Angioplasty and Stenting of Arteries

-Coronary angioplasty and stenting of arteries is a therapeutic procedure to treat the stenotic (narrowed) coronary arteries of the heart found in coronary heart disease.
+Coronary angioplasty and stenting of arteries is a procedure to treat the heart's stenotic (narrowed) coronary arteries found in coronary heart disease.
 These stenotic segments are caused by the buildup of cholesterol-laden plaques that form due to atherosclerosis.

 Myocardial biopsy or cardiac biopsy, is a procedure that involves using a bioptome (a small catheter with a grasping device on the end) to obtain a small piece of heart muscle tissue to send to a laboratory for analysis.

 Internal or permanent pacemakers are used when the slow heart rate becomes chronic or is believed to be irreversible.
 The pacemaker is implanted into the chest or abdomen.
 It's a device that uses electrical impulses to regulate or reproduce the heart rhythm.
 An internal pacemaker is one in which the electrodes into the heart, the electric circuitry and the power supply are implanted internally within the body.

 Peripheral Artery Disease (PAD)